Types of bowel changes you

 Avoid or decrease your intake of spicy and greasy foods, as well as coffee, tea, fizzy drinks and alcohol (these are all drinks that can irritate your digestive system).

 If you have occasional urgent bowel movements, try keeping a food diary for a while.
 This might help you see connections between the foods you eat and the urgency of bowel movements.

 Manage the stress of your side effects in a way that works for you.
 For some, that’s taking a quiet walk alone.
 For others, it’s doing breathing exercises or meditation.
 Find something that brings you a sense of calm and revisit it as often as you need.

-If you’re losing control of your stools, give yourself some sense of security by having extra clothes available, in a gym bag, in your car or office.
+If you’re losing control of your stools, give yourself some sense of security by having extra clothes available, in a gym bag, in your car or at your workplace.